it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.6.1
 - Dedicated wireless networks - Create a separate wireless network for each separate use.
 Access from the wireless network should be treated as untrusted and filtered and audited accordingly.[IF we really want dedicate wireless environment, then we would need mutual authentication, I suggest removing this one]

+[AMW: Dont we have a requirement for mutual authentication?]

 >Use of any wireless technology in election technology should be isolated for a very specific purpose, and incoming connections from the wireless network should be handled with care.

 Applies to: On-prem components